MakerPlayground/MakerPlayground/README.md

 ## Build Instruction

-This instruction is for those who prefer to build Maker Playground from source or to contribute to this project.
-Most users should download and install the pre-built version of Maker Playground available on our [website](https://www.makerplayground.io/#installer-section).
+This instruction is for those who prefer to build ALLI/O from source or to contribute to this project.
+Most users should download and install the pre-built version of ALLI/O available on our [website](https://www.makerplayground.io/#installer-section).

 ### Prerequisite